 Finally, the European Commission assesses the adequacy of the respective provisions vis-a-vis the covered risks and has concluded that only the provisioning under the ELM-related amount needs to be topped up.
-This also reflects the fact that under its assessment the ELM-related provisioning will be sufficient in 91% of the cases to cover all future calls made under the EU guarantee over the next five years.
+Under its assessment, the ELM-related provisioning will be sufficient in 90% of the cases to cover all future calls made under the EU guarantee over the next five years.